Dionid/paasible/README.md

 # Features

 1. Run `ansible-playbook` and store results in `.json` files
+1. Inrepository storage of `ansible-playbook` results, to share them with your team
-1. Query and filter results using web UI
+1. Web UI for quering and filtering results of `ansible-playbook` runs
-1. Separate `playbooks` into `projects` and keep track of them
+1. Manage hundreds and thousand of `playbooks` in one place, using `paasible projects`
 1. Expand information about every `host` (deployed `playbooks`, connected `ssh_keys`, etc.)
-1. Per playbbok variables validation
+1. Variables validations

+# Use cases

+1. Run `ansible-playbook` and store results in `.json` files, so you and your colleges can query them later
+1. Use it in CI/CD to store results of `ansible-playbook` runs and query them later
+1. Manage `ansible` playbooks, projects, hosts, ssh keys, inventories, performances and variables in much more convenient way than inventories and playbooks files

 # Setup